forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: Specify blah blah blah... with the new `scopeProfiles` option in the `sfdx-project.json` file.
+If not specified, the default is `false`. (packaging PR [#416](https://github.com/forcedotcom/packaging/pull/416), schemas PR [#80](https://github.com/forcedotcom/schemas/pull/80), sfdx-core PR [#957](https://github.com/forcedotcom/sfdx-core/pull/957))

 * CHANGE: We upgraded the version of Node.js bundled in the Salesforce CLI operating-specific installers, TAR files, and Docker images to v20.
 Why?
 Because we always bundle the Active LTS version of Node.js in tandem with its [release schedule](https://github.com/nodejs/release#release-schedule), and v20 went LTS on October 24, 2023.

+* CHANGE: We've improved the output of the `sf plugins install` command.
+For example, the warnings are better grouped and you no longer see duplicate warnings.
+And the final message clearly states that the plugin was successfully installed, if indeed it was. (oclif plugin-plugin PR [#683](https://github.com/oclif/plugin-plugins/pull/683))

 ## 2.15.8 (Nov 1, 2023) [stable]